wasp-lang/wasp/web/docs/guides/crud.md

 Another issue is input validation and sanitization.
 For example, we might want to make sure that the task description is not empty.

 To conclude, CRUD operations are a mechanism for getting a backend up and running quickly, but it depends on the information it can get from the Wasp app.
 The more information that it can pick up from your app, the more powerful it will be out of the box.
 We plan on supporting CRUD operations and growing them to become the easiest way to create your backend.

+---

+Join our **community** on [Discord](https://discord.com/invite/rzdnErX), where we chat about full-stack web stuff.
+Join us to see what we are up to, share your opinions or get help with CRUD operations.